We've spent the past decade helping entrepreneurs to incorporate and set up their small businesses.

 Unless you're going to be a one person business and act as the CEO, marketing department and chief bottle washer, you'll need to decide who should fill the following roles:

-- Directors.
 Directors are the primary decisions makers of the corporation.
-They're typically the ones that sign off on important documents such as contracts and cheques.
-They can also make decisions about hiring and firing, how money made by the corporation is to be distributed, whether the corporation will borrow money, etc. Directors can also be personally liable for certain acts or omissions of the corporation as well as employee source deductions, corporate taxes, and environmental liabilities.
-It's important to understand these potential liabilities and to ensure that the right persons are appointed to this position.
+They’re typically the ones that sign off on important documents such as contracts and cheques.
+Directors can also be personally liable for certain acts or omissions of the corporation.
+Learn more about directors.

-- Officers.
 Officers typically include a President, Secretary and Treasurer, but can also include positions such as CEO, Vice President, etc. Like directors, officers can be liable for certain acts and omissions of the corporation.
-For that reason, it's important that the right persons be appointed to fill the various roles.
+It’s important that the right persons be appointed to fill the various roles.
+Learn more about officers.

 In addition to determining who will fill the above roles, you'll also have to select various service providers for the corporation.
 The most common service providers are bankers, accountants and lawyers, however, there can be many more (think marketing professionals, business coaches, etc.).